Hair Wraps & Head Scarves for Hair Loss

 5. High-quality & Long-lasting

-And then a lady asked me to source jersey cotton for her custom-made head scarves – and I fell in love with its stretchy softness, too!
+Then a lady asked me to source jersey cotton for her custom-made headscarves – and I fell in love with its stretchy softness, too!
+Finally, I came across 100% linen material in a range of funky prints…and I couldn’t resist.

-What's your fave: Bamboo, Silk or Stretchy Cotton?!
+What's Your Fave Head Scarf: Bamboo, Linen or Stretchy Cotton?!

 I love them all, but bamboo’s the one I wear most.
 I’m probably known in Hoi An as some translation of “the girl with the colourful head”.
 But there’s worse things to be called, right?!